Sanberqui18/sanberqui18/README.md

 ## 📖 About Me

 My name is Santiago Bernal Quintana, I am based in Colombia and I work as a Software QA Engineer, I love testing and ensure projects/products to meet quality standards according to business needs.
-I have over 4 years of experience working on different projects mostly focused on SAAS B2B, CRM, Data & Analytics, Healhcare, Advertising, etc.
+I have over 4 years of experience working on different projects mostly focused on SAAS B2B, CRM, Data & Analytics, Healthcare, Advertising.

 ## 🛠️ Languages and Tools